zahraAkbari8/pendulem-pivot-on-disk/README.md

 # pendulem-pivot-on-disk

+- This is a course project for Analytical Mechanics II
-Simulation of Pendulum with Pivot on a Frictionless Disk
+- Problem: describe the motion of a pendulum with pivot on a frictionless disk that rotates freely
+- Simulations implemented in Pytohn
+- Collaborators: Zahra Akbari, Ermia Etemadi, Sepide Hosseini, Mozhgan Orujlu